Testspieler09/binary_converter/README.md

 Even though I wouldn't recommend it I wrote the class so that it is easy to use from a different python file.

-The reason I do not recommend it is because it is probably not that efficient.
+The reason I do not recommend it is because it is not that efficient (due to python and the way i wrote the script).

 ### Not the most efficient way to convert them (probably)

 The program uses the string representation of the bin and converts them by manipulating it.
+It doesn't use bitwise logic, but rather logic that we as humans can understand more easily.

 ## Help | Usage